Review of the Album "Introduction" by American Guitarist Marty Friedman

 Introduction the Rest of the Review

-"Introduction" is one of those albums that you can put into a CD player and listen to it as you are taking a relaxing hot bath or having dinner with your significant other.
+Introduction is one of those albums that you can put into a CD player and listen to it as you are taking a relaxing hot bath or having dinner with your significant other.
 Trust that you will enjoy this album immensely if you give it a chance.
 The strongest song in Introduction are Bittersweet, Be, Luna, Loneliness, and Siberia.
 Speaking of bittersweet, the song will not induce any kind of bitter feeling in you but you will hear the play of the shakuhachi instrument by Nick’s father Don Menza.
 This is not as popular as Greek musician Yanni but it is a very good new age and classically influenced instrumental album by one of the best American born guitarists ever.
 We did not discuss the start of the album enough which begins with the song Arrival, the soothing piece that you might have heard something similar on the previous album Scenes.
 "Bittersweet" is another soothing kind of song as it may have the power to provide some comfort and healing as a result of the effects caused by the current pandemic.
 In 1995 when Introduction was written I don’t ever recall too many similar albums of its kind back then.
 In a sense, the album was something that many of us may not have expected from Marty Friedman.
 Introduction is a welcome treat for those of us that tire from the metal-oriented stuff that Friedman was involved with at the time.
 “Escapism” has that soft, chilled out feel that you would hear on an easy listening kind of album.
 “Mama” starts out with Friedman’s guitar work even if it consists of slow plucks of the strings.
 The song continues as we are treated to a modern musical calming work of art.
 If Scenes was solid, so is Introduction as Friedman is finally able to fully express himself without any pressure from Dave Mustaine or his other former band mates.

 © 2018 Ara Vahanian